aptech/docs/docs/CR-amean.rst

 ::

-    //Create an additive sequence from 1-24
-    x = seqa(1,1,24);
+    // Create an additive sequence from 1-24 x = seqa(1,1,24);

     //'Reshape' this 24x1 vector into a 2x3x4 dimensional array